Serving Others and Mental Health

 there is nothing I shall want (Ps 23:1)

-fulfilled in Jesus, the ideal future ruler promised by God, who was generous instead of selfish like many Old Testament kings, who served others instead of himself.
+fulfilled in Jesus, the ideal future ruler promised by God, who was generous rather than selfish like many Old Testament kings.

 One of our Eucharistic Acclamations after the consecration is